 Similarly, the organizers of SLUSH 2018 created a separate space for the attendees to interact with speakers.
 They dedicated one whole stage exclusively to Q&A.

 Following their presentation on the main stage, each speaker moved to the Q&A track to take questions.
 Each Q&A was driven solely by the audience questions collected on Slido and displayed on a screen.

 Doing so gave the attendees a unique chance to engage with speakers in real time despite a packed conference agenda.

 5. New: Reply as admin in Slido

 If you prefer one platform for answering the remaining questions, we have good news for you.
 In June, we introduced a new feature that allows you to reply to submitted questions directly in Slido – either before or after the event.
 You need to be logged in into Slido Admin to be able do that.

 To share the answers with your participants, simply send a link to Slido so people can go through the speakers’ replies.
 Note that the character limit for admin replies is 1,000.

 Do you have any other ideas for answering the remaining questions from your Q&A?
-Let us know in the comments – we’d like to hear about them.
+We’d love to hear about them.
 Hit us up on Twitter @slidoapp.